bunysae/abap_db_preparator/README.md

 ```

 ## How it works ##
-The snapshot (bundle of database records) is stored either in an ECATT
-test data container
+Bundles are stored either in an ECATT test data container
 or in a cluster (binary MIME-object in transaction smw0).

 ### Export step ###